It's crucial for EMS Billing Staff to stay updated on key HIPPA rules.

 Finally, any details of the healthcare provided that does not directly pertain to EMS billing, such as mental or physical state of the patient, should not be shared under any circumstances unless it is to coordinate the care of the patient.
 This would not be necessary in EMS billing, so such details would most likely be omitted to be sure of HIPAA compliance.

-AIM EMS Software and Services can help with maintaining HIPAA compliance in EMS Billing.
+AIM's EMS Billing Software can help with maintaining HIPAA compliance.

-AIM EMS Software and Services can help with maintaining HIPAA compliance in EMS Billing in two of the major products and services they provide.
+EMS billing software by AIM can help with maintaining HIPAA compliance in two of the major products and services they provide.

 AIM’s EMS billing software is built to provide a secure stream of information that is compliant with the security aspect of HIPAA, and is backed by a support team that is always there to help customers with questions or issues related to maintaining HIPAA compliance.